Why Is My Magnolia Tree Leaves Turning Yellow?

 Overwatering

-If the soil around the roots is wet for too long, root rot can occur.
-As a result, the roots will die off and the water supply to the leaves will stop.
+Root rot can occur if the soil around the roots is wet for too long.
+As a result, the roots will die off, and the water supply to the leaves will stop.

 The first sign of this will be the discoloration and then the yellowing of the leaves.
 Also, some leaves may turn brown around the edge.
 Eventually, the leaves will fall off.